-Murray Financial, Inc. (MFI), led by Tim Murray, is an independent Registered Investment Advisory (RIA) and financial planning firm that provides hourly and fee-based advice.
-We are not paid commissions (as brokers do) for investment management and advice.
+Murray Financial, Inc. (MFI), led by Timothy T Murray, CFP is an independent Registered Investment Advisory (RIA) and financial planning firm that provides hourly and fee-based advice.
+We are not paid commissions for investment advice.
 Our goal is to develop and implement strategies that help you reach your major financial goals and, as a result, provide financial peace of mind.

 How RIAs Differ from Brokers: